elsonwx/https_website_easy_install/README.md

   wget https://git.io/vQfud -O http_website_easy_install.bash
   ```

-- Some cloud platform's loading balance service has key length limit,e.g. Google Cloud loading balance only support RSA-2048.So if you want to deploy the ssl certificate on the loading balance.You can modify the key length before running this script.
+- Some cloud platform's loading balance service has a key length limit,e.g. Google Cloud loading balance only support RSA-2048.So if you want to deploy the ssl certificate on the loading balance.You can modify the key length before running this script.

   ```shell
   sed -i 's/4096/2048/g' https_website_easy_install.bash